Movie projector: Physiology

 The birth of sound film created a need for a steady playback rate to prevent dialog and music from changing pitch and distracting the audience.
 Virtually all film projectors in commercial movie theaters project at a constant speed of 24 frame/s.
 This speed was chosen for both financial and technical reasons.
-A higher frame rate produces a better looking picture, but costs more as film stock is consumed faster.
-When Warner Bros. and Western Electric were trying to find the ideal compromise projection speed for the new sound pictures, Western Electric went to the Warner Theater in Los Angeles, and noted the average speed at which films were projected there.
+A higher frame rate produces a better-looking picture but costs more as film stock is consumed faster.
+When Warner Bros. and Western Electric were trying to find the ideal compromise projection speed for the new sound pictures, Western Electric went to the Warner Theater in Los Angeles and noted the average speed at which films were projected there.
 They set that as the sound speed at which a satisfactory reproduction and amplification of sound could be conducted.

-There are some specialist formats (e.g. Showscan and Maxivision) which project at higher rates—60 frames/sec for Showscan and 48 for Maxivision.
-The Hobbit was shot at 48 frames/sec and projected at the higher frame rate at specially equipped theaters.
+There are some specialist formats (e.g. Showscan and Maxivision) that project at higher rates—60 frames per second for Showscan and 48 for Maxivision.
+The Hobbit was shot at 48 frames per second and projected at the higher frame rate at specially equipped theaters.

-Each frame of regular 24 fps movies are shown twice or more in a process called "double-shuttering" to reduce flicker.
+Each frame of regular 24 fps movies are shown twice or more in a process called double-shuttering to reduce flicker.